Fun ways to explore and learn with mittens in your preschool classroom!

 A little Mitten Symmetry might also be a good prospect for Math.

-I do have ideas of my own to include or ideas that I have used in the past:) But scanning the internet brings me some fresh ideas so I don’t get stuck in a rut:)
+I do have ideas of my own to include or ideas that I have used in the past to draw inspiration from!
+But scanning the internet brings me some fresh ideas so I don’t get stuck in a rut.

 For science, we can put a little ice in the sensory table and try picking up the ice with our mittens on and off.